 D – desirable in due course

 The work of inspecting and looking after churches and other parish buildings is specialised involving many aspects of professional knowledge.
 The parish should appoint an architect or building surveyor with experience in such work.
-See http://www.ricsfirms.com/ and select “building surveyors” for your area.
-The Diocesan Property Team can also supply a list of suitable professionals if required.
-They can be contacted on email@example.com.
+Visit the RICS website and select “building surveyors” for your area.
+The Diocesan Property Team can also supply a list of suitable professionals if required, they can be contacted by email or T: 01273 859705.

 Each surveyor should work closely with the parish and build up a relationship with it, so that there can be a continuity in the care of the property.
 The appointment is personal to the individual.